of the Professional Photographers of Los Angeles County

 Filling a Vacancy

-In the event of the death, resignation or expulsion of any Officer or Director, the Nominating Committee shall present a nominee–who has Professional status in good standing–to fill the vacancy.
+In the event of the death, resignation or expulsion of any Officer or Director, the Nominating Committee shall present a nominee–who has either a Premium or General membership status in good standing–to fill the vacancy.
 Following approval by the Board of Directors, said nominee shall fill the vacancy until the expiration of the term.

 Qualification for Voting

-Voting shall be limited to Professional level PPLAC members, in good standing.
+Voting shall be limited to PPLAC Premium and General membership members, in good standing.

 Tenure and Limitations